For people with a bad back or those who suffer from back pain, the full suspension electric mountain bike is a game-changer!

 Until I discovered the electric mountain bike, chronic back pain & sport were two things challenging to associate.
-Getting on a bike (and pedaling) was too difficult and painfull.
+And getting on a bike (and pedaling) was too tricky and painful:

 The electric mountain bike is something that completely changes my life.